SSPF To Have An Official STEM Center Soon!

-Si Se Puede's Women Collegiate Underwater Robotics Team Placed Third In The World and 1st In The United States!
+Si Se Puede's Women Collegiate Underwater Robotics Team Placed Second In The World!

 Dateline: Over Zoom Meetings, August, 30, 2020 - Desert WAVE (Women in Autonomous Vehicle Engineering), a robotics team created by the partnership between the Si Se Puede Foundation and Arizona State University, competed in the 23nd International Robosub Competition.
 This year, due to the Covid-19 pandemic, the in-person component of the competition was cancelled but the virtual aspects carried on.
 Facing off against 33 other teams from all over the world, Desert WAVE placed 2nd for their website, 3rd for their journal paper and 4th for their team video.
 In the overall competition, Desert WAVE placed 2nd, bettering their 3rd place ranking from their rookie season last year!
 The team is looking forward to returning to the water and winning the competition in person next year!